smeghead/php-variable-hard-usage/README.md

   * For each variable used in the function, retrieve all line numbers where the variable is referenced.

-2. Calculate the average of the line numbers.
+2. Calculate deviation based on first occurrence.

-  * Calculates the average of the line numbers obtained.
-This is obtained by dividing the sum of the line numbers by the number of references.
+  * For each reference, computes the difference between the line number and the line number of the first occurrence of the variable.

-3. Calculate VariableHardUsage.
+3. Applying coefficients by assignment.

-  * Calculates the absolute difference between the line number and the average line number for each reference.
+  * When a variable is assigned, the difference is multiplied by a coefficient (2 by default).
+This is to account for the effect of the assignment on the frequency of use of the variable.
-  * If a variable is assigned, the difference is multiplied by a factor (2 by default).
+  * Calculation of VariableHardUsage:.
-  * Sum all these values to obtain VariableHardUsage.
+  * The VariableHardUsage is obtained by summing all these deviation values.

 ### Example

-For example, suppose there are three reference points in a function, each with line numbers 10, 20, and 30, where some assignments are made and some are not made.
-In this case, the average row number is 20.
+Suppose, for example, that there are three reference points in a function, each with line numbers 10, 20, and 30, and that some assignments are made and some are not made.
+In this case, the line number of the first occurrence is 10.

-* Reference A: Row 10, with assignment
+* Reference A: line 10, with assignment
-* Reference B: Row 20, no assignment
+* Reference B: line 20, no assignment
-* Reference C: Row 30, with assignment
+* Reference C: line 30, with assignment

 In this case, VariableHardUsage is calculated as follows

-* Reference A: |10 - 20| * 2 = 20
+* Reference A: (10 - 10) * 2 = 0
-* Reference B: |20 - 20| * 1 = 0
+* Reference B: (20 - 10) * 1 = 10
-* Reference C: |30 - 20| * 2 = 20
+* Reference C: (30 - 10) * 2 = 40

-Summing these, VariableHardUsage is 20 + 0 + 20 = 40.
+Summing these, VariableHardUsage is 0 + 10 + 40 = 50.

 VariableHardUsage is thus calculated as a measure of the frequency of use and scope of a variable.
 This metric can be used to quantitatively evaluate the usage of local variables within a function and help improve code readability and maintainability.